How to Use Sea Moss: Dosage, Recipes & Daily Routine

 - 250ml water or apple juice

 Method: Blend until silky smooth.
-Adjust liquid for desired thickness.
+Adjust liquid for your preferred thickness.

 3. Stir into hot drinks

-Stir 1 tablespoon into a warm drink such as herbal tea, cacao or turmeric latte.
-Add after slightly cooling boiled water to preserve delicate compounds.
+Stir 1 tablespoon into a warm drink such as herbal tea, cacao or a turmeric latte.
+Add after the drink has cooled slightly.

 4. Mix into meals